U-shape Transformer for Underwater Image Enhancement: Introduction

 \section{Introduction}

-Underwater Image Enhancement (UIE) technology\cite{yang2019depth,sahu2014survey} is essential for obtaining underwater images and investigating the underwater environment, which has wide applications in ocean exploration, biology, archaeology, underwater robots\cite{Islam2020FUnIE} and among other fields.
-However, underwater images frequently have problematic issues, such as color casts, color artifacts and blurred details\cite{schettini2010underwater}.
-Those issues could be explained by the strong absorption and scattering effect on light, which are caused by dissolved impurities and suspended matter in the medium (water).
-Therefore, UIE-related innovations are of great significance in improving the visual quality and merit of images in accurately understanding the underwater world.
+\IEEEPARstart{U}{nderwater} Image Enhancement (UIE) technology \cite{yang2019depth,sahu2014survey} is essential for obtaining underwater images and investigating the underwater environment, which has wide applications in ocean exploration, biology, archaeology, underwater robots \cite{Islam2020FUnIE} and among other fields.
+However, underwater images frequently have problematic issues, such as color casts, color artifacts and blurred details \cite{schettini2010underwater}.
+Those issues could be explained by the strong absorption and scattering effects on light, which are caused by dissolved impurities and suspended matter in the medium (water).
+Therefore, UIE-related innovations are of great significance for improving the visual quality and merit of images in accurately understanding the underwater world.